f5devcentral/f5-agility-labs-containers/docs/class2/module2/lab1.rst

 .. important:: The following commands need to be run on all three nodes unless otherwise specified.

 #.
-From the jumphost open **mRemoteNG** and start a session to each of the following servers.
+From the jumpbox open **mRemoteNG** and start a session to each of the following servers.
 The sessions are pre-configured to connect with the default user “ubuntu”.

     - kube-master
     - kube-node1